MrStealurCar/budget-app/README.md

 ## Getting started

-**Note:** This project uses a Node-based mock server to simulate backend API functionality.
-For now, the app is intended to run **locally**.
+**Note:** This project is currently intended to run **locally**.
+It uses Node.js and Express to run the server, and is connected to a PostgreSQL database.

 1. ### Clone the repository